Texas Railroad History - Tower 50 - Morgan

 Construction and Abandonment

 The Railroad Commission of Texas (RCT) was created by the Texas Legislature in 1891.
-One of the early rules RCT implemented was a requirement that railroads report their annual track construction and abandonment activities including details of specific segments built or removed.
+One of RCT's early regulations was a requirement for railroads to report their annual track construction and abandonment activities including details of specific segments built or removed.
 Around 1980, Charles Zlatkovich gathered RCT's records plus information from other sources to publish a book detailing railroad construction and abandonment in Texas.
-Since RCT did not exist until 1891, records for track laying and dismantling prior to that year presumably reflect RCT's early efforts to gather such information, supplemented by whatever additional sources Zlatkovich used.
+Since RCT did not exist until 1891, records for track laying and dismantling prior to that year presumably reflect RCT's early efforts to gather this past information, supplemented by whatever additional sources Zlatkovich used.

 Drawing upon Zlatkovich's work, a table of railroad construction and abandonment in Texas through 2008 was published in 2011 by the Texas Transportation Institute (TTI) as an appendix to a report about policy and infrastructure issues pertaining to abandoned rail corridors in Texas.
-Although TTI's table is the best consolidated reference, errors and omissions in RCT's records initially compiled by Zlatkovich has led to mistakes in TTI's published data.
+Although TTI's table is the best consolidated reference available, the errors and omissions in the RCT records compiled by Zlatkovich has led to mistakes in TTI's published data.
 An excellent example of these inaccuracies is the TC construction that passed through Morgan.
 The TTI table lists the segment as Ross to Albany, a distance of 178 miles, constructed in 1882.
-Since the Santa Fe construction from Temple to Ft.
-Worth is listed as having occurred in 1881, the implication is that the Santa Fe tracks arrived in Morgan perhaps a year earlier than those of the TC.
+The GC&SF construction is listed as Temple to Fort Worth, 128 miles in 1881.
+Which railroad arrived in Morgan first?

-Newspaper articles from the era tell a completely different story.
-An article in the Brenham Weekly Banner of March 26, 1880 anticipates that the TC would arrive in Morgan in April since the tracks were within four miles of the town.
+Contemporary newspaper articles tell the real story.
+The Brenham Weekly Banner of March 26, 1880 anticipates that the TC will arrive in Morgan in April since the tracks were within four miles of the town.
 This is confirmed by an article in the Galveston Daily News of May 28, 1880 discussing the "mania" of local construction that had occurred in Morgan during the six weeks since the TC's arrival.

-From the newspaper evidence, it is apparent that TC's tracks reached Morgan in April, 1880 and Santa Fe's tracks arrived there in August, 1881, sixteen months later.
-This timing is precisely the reverse of what would be expected based on TTI's table of construction and abandonment.
+From the newspaper evidence, it is apparent that TC tracks reached Morgan in April, 1880 and the GC&SF tracks arrived there in August, 1881, precisely the opposite of what would be expected from TTI's table of construction and abandonment.

 LaGrange Journal, November 24, 1880